 October 31, 1848

 On this day, Boston Custer was born, one of three Custer brothers to die at the Battle of the Little Big Horn.
-Ghost stories and paranormal investigations have haunted the family and some look to Boston’s Halloween birthday as a bad omen.
+Ghost stories and paranormal investigations have haunted the family and some even believe Boston’s Halloween birthday as a bad omen.

-The real omen may have been George Armstrong Custer’s poor judgement and pencent for nepotism.
-In addition to younger brother Boston, the vane glorious George Armstrong (left) took another brother and two more family members with him to the grave.
-The reckless general was adored by the Union brass following the Civil War and his hero status allowed him to advance members of his family, to their peril.
+The real omen may have been George Armstrong Custer’s poor judgement and penchant for nepotism.
+In addition to younger brother Boston, the vane-glorious George Armstrong (left) another brother, a brother-in-law and a young nephew went with him to the grave.
+The reckless general was adored by the Union brass following the Civil War.
+His hero status allowed him to advance members of his family, to their peril.
 Custer, however, found it useful to insulate himself with a band of allies known as the “Custer Clan.”
 Despite a Washington fan club and a bevy of relatives, he was reportedly widely reviled by his troops.

 The Custer Clan on the steps of Custer House at Fort Lincoln

 Boston, (right) classified as a civilian contractor, was the first to benefit from his big brother’s largess.
 He had been hired earlier as “forage master,” packer and scout for George Armstrong’s 1874 Black Hills Expedition at a princely salary of $75 a month.
 Amounting to more than $1,000 a month today, it was five times more than an average soldier’s pay.
 Just prior to the June day in 1876 that ended his life, he was promoted to the position of guide at an an increase of $100 a month.
 It was a job he may have been singularly unqualified to hold.